 Hermine Deurloo and Rembrandt Frerichs have been performing together on the chromatic harmonica and piano since 2013, having given many concerts since that time.
-“Living Here”, their new album, recorded together with Brooklyn-based drummer Jim Black and German cellist Jörg Brinkmann, presents an inventive interplay led by Hermine’s gentle, lyrical, and fluent voice on the harmonica.
+“Living Here” (ZENNEZ Records), their new album, recorded together with Brooklyn-based drummer Jim Black and German cellist Jörg Brinkmann, presents an inventive interplay led by Hermine’s gentle, lyrical, and fluent voice on the harmonica.
 Together, they bring a mixture of exciting improvisation, strong melodies, and their own compositions.

 Hermine Deurloo, inspired by Toots Thielemans, playfully turns the chromatic harmonica into a real jazz instrument.
 Over the years, she has played together with, amongst others, The Metropole Orchestra, Het Willem Breuker Kollektief, Jesse van Ruller, Candy Dulfer, Han Bennink as well as musicians from the New York downtown jazz scene, such as Tony Scherr.